soluble-io/soluble-mediatools/docs/video-conversion-service.md

 FFmpeg's command line arguments can quickly become confusing, especially when they have multiple aliases....
 The [`Video\ConversionParams`](https://github.com/soluble-io/soluble-mediatools/blob/master/src/Video/ConversionParams.php)
-expose an ==immutable== interface and attempt to make conversion params as readable as possible.
+expose an ==immutable== interface and attempt to make conversion params as readable as possible:

 ```php